 1. Comparable Uncontrolled Price Method

-The CUP compares the price charged in the linked transaction with the price charged in a comparable transaction between:
+The CUP method compares the price charged in the related-party transaction with the price charged in a comparable transaction between either:

-• one of the parties involved in the linked transaction and a third party.
+• one of the parties involved in the related-party transaction and a third party.

-In practice, the CUP is usually applied to bulk commodities for which the market price is known or to loans.
+In practice, the CUP method is typically applied to bulk commodities with known market prices or to loans.

-To illustrate: You B.V. manufactures machine parts.
-You B.V. buys the raw materials for 100 from Y GmbH, a third party.
-You B.V.’s direct and indirect production costs are 50.
-Research by the transfer pricing consultants has shown that independent third parties apply a cost mark-up of 30%.
-Thus, the transfer price to Group Y GmbH is 195 (i.e. production costs (100 + 50) + 30% = 195).
+For example, consider You B.V., which manufactures machine parts.
+You B.V. purchases raw materials from Y GmbH, a third party, for 100.
+The direct and indirect production costs for You B.V. amount to 50.
+Transfer pricing consultants have determined that independent third parties typically apply a cost mark-up of 30%.
+Therefore, the transfer price to Group Y GmbH would be 195 (i.e., production costs of 100 + 50, plus a 30% mark-up, totaling 195).

 3. Resale Price Method

-The RPM is applied in cases where a product is bought from a group company and resold to a third party.
-The transfer price, which is the price the reseller has to pay on an arm’s length basis for the product, is determined by reducing the sales price to the third party by an arm’s length gross margin.
-The arm’s length gross margin is determined using the gross margins achieved on transactions between third parties.
+The Resale Price Method (RPM) is applied in situations where a product is purchased from a related group company and subsequently resold to an independent third party.
+The transfer price—the price the reseller pays on an arm’s length basis for the product—is determined by subtracting an arm’s length gross margin from the sales price to the third party.
+The arm’s length gross margin is derived from the gross margins achieved in transactions between independent third parties.

-To illustrate: You B.V. sells machine parts made by Groepsmij GmbH for 100 to Y GmbH, a third party.
-You B.V. has to declare an arm’s length profit.
-Research by transfer pricing advisers has shown that independent third parties achieve a gross margin of 25% when selling similar machine parts.
-An arm’s length transfer price between Groepsmij GmbH and You B.V. is therefore 75.
-(25% of 100 = 25; 100 – 25 = 75).
+For example, consider You B.V., which sells machine parts manufactured by Groepsmij GmbH for 100 to Y GmbH, an independent third party.
+You B.V. must report an arm’s length profit.
+Transfer pricing analysis indicates that independent third parties achieve a gross margin of 25% on similar transactions.
+Therefore, an arm’s length transfer price between Groepsmij GmbH and You B.V. is 75 (25% of 100 equals 25; thus, 100 – 25 equals 75).

 4. Transactional net margin method